derekeden/trackio/README.md

 To contribute to the repository, please install the `pre-commit` library so the existing pre-commit hooks automatically run.

-From the root `trackio` folder, run:
+From the cloned `trackio` root folder, run:

 `pip install pre-commit`